Code-Institute-Submissions/neringabickmore-scribbles/README.md

 - User information is protected by the site
 - User is able to manipulate elements of the particular page
 - Quick app load time
-- Users are able to find and contact admin when required (i.e. account deletion)

 [Back to content](#contents)